Macro Economic Overview

 - Macro Economic Overview

 India has consistently outpaced other BRICS nations since the pandemic.
-While Brazil, Russia, China and South Africa have seen GDP growth soften in recent quarters, India stands out with sustained high growth of 8.2% YoY in September 2025 — a six-quarter high.
-India continues to remain the fastest growing major economy with a projected growth of 6.6% (IMF) and 6.8% (RBI) for FY26.
+Amidst heightened uncertainty, while GDP growth in Brazil, Russia, China and South Africa have either softened or remained muted in recent quarters, India stands out with sustained high growth of 8.2% YoY in September 2025 — a six-quarter high.
+India continues to remain the fastest growing major economy with a projected growth of 7.4% as per the first advance estimates with the Economic Survey projecting India’s FY27 growth in the range of 6.8%-7.2%

 Quarterly Y-o-Y Real GDP growth for BRICS nations (in %)